Share this Post

 How can I replace a hill workout if I don’t have access to the hills?

-This is a question I often get from the athletes I coach here at Vert.run, especially the new ones who are just discovering trail running and wonder how the heck they can train for a mountain trail race while living in a flat city.
+This is a question I often get from the athletes here at Vert.run, especially the new ones who are just discovering trail running and wonder how the heck they can train for a mountain trail race while living in a flat city.

 There are many ways to replace a hill workout with another type of training, which of course won’t produce the exact same effect but which will still be very useful to build your fitness.